Connect with a certified trainer for free

 Symptoms

-Symptoms of cervical myelopathy affect the neck, upper back, shoulders, arms, hands, and fingers.
+Cervical myelopathy symptoms affect the neck, upper back, shoulders, arms, hands, and fingers.
 Early signs of cervical myelopathy typically include:

-• Numbness and/or tingling in the arms, hands, and/or fingers
+• Numbness and/or tingling in the arms, hands, and/or fingers: Abnormal sensations caused by spinal cord compression affecting nerve signals.

-• Clumsiness and/or loss of fine motor skills
+• Clumsiness and/or loss of fine motor skills: Difficulty with precise hand movements, such as buttoning clothes or writing.

-• Stiffness in the neck and upper back
+• Stiffness in the neck and upper back: Reduced neck mobility due to muscle tightness and spinal changes.

 If cervical myelopathy is not treated early, symptoms can worsen and may even lead to: